Lightweight Transformer Backbone for Medical Object Detection: Experiments and Results

-\textbf{Digital Breast Tomosynthesis Dataset.} We choose to use a publicly available dataset of breast cancer screening scans: the Digital Breast Tomosynthesis (BCS-DBT) dataset \cite{buda2021data}.
+We use a publicly available dataset of breast cancer screening scans: the Digital Breast Tomosynthesis (BCS-DBT) dataset \cite{buda2020data}.
 The BCS-DBT dataset comprises cancer cases that are normal, actionable, non biopsy-proven, and biopsy-proven.
 It contains 22032 breast tomosynthesis scans from 5060 individuals, with each scan containing up to 4 anatomical views and dozens of spatially-aligned slices in each view.
-Below are two examples of DBT images.
+Fig \ref{fig4} shows three examples of DBT images.

-In our study, we randomly choose 5 slices from each view of a normal scan, therefore each normal scan will have up to 20 slices in our study.
-We preserve all 346 slices with bounding boxes in both the training and validation sets for tumor scans that include both biopsy-proven benign and cancer tumors.

-Following the dataset split information, we use 224 tumor slices with 271 bounding boxes as the training set, 75 tumor slices with 75 bounding boxes as the validation set and 136 tumor slices with 136 bounding boxes as the test set.
-We chose 3519 normal patients and the corresponding 70380 slices as the pool for pairing with tumor images, as shown in Tab.\ref{tab1}.
+In our study, we use only the tumor slices with bounding boxes.
+In BCS-DBT, there are 299 tumor slices with 346 bounding boxes.
+As indicated in \cite{buda2020data}, we split the data into a training set with 233 tumor slices and 274 bounding boxes, and a validation set with 75 tumor slices and 75 bounding boxes.

-\textbf{Evaluation Metrics.} We use a range of metrics to evaluate the quality of local image translation and the performance of object detection with attention on image feature patches.
-In the image reconstruction training process, we use the training set $L_1$ reconstruction loss being less than 0.01 to indicate overfitting.

-We also use the AP (Average Precision) metrics for object detection as a quantitative study of our model.
+We use the AP (Average Precision) metrics for object detection as a quantitative study of our model.
 There are metrics relying on IoU (Intersection over Union) that describes the intersection of ground-truth bounding boxes and predicted bounding boxes from models.
 The IoU formula is known as

 where A and B are ground-truth bounding boxes and preidcted bounding boxes from models, respectively. $IoU(A,B) \in [0, 1]$.